anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

-Cloud Infrastructure LCM encompasses provisioning, deployment, configuration and management (resources scaling, services upgrades, etc.) as described in :doc:`ref_arch/openstack/chapters/chapter07`.
+Cloud Infrastructure LCM encompasses provisioning, deployment, configuration and management (resources scaling, services upgrades, etc.) as described in :ref:`ref_arch/openstack/chapters/chapter07:operations and life cycle management`.
 These operations must be securely performed in order to keep the infrastructure safe and operational (sec.lcm.003).

 **Provisioning/Deployment**